Ashish301101/CoVictory/README.md

 ## Python
 Using python the stains on the masks are detected.
 ## K nearest neighbours
-This method is used to classify and train the Bot and classify the masks as 'clean', 'use after wash', 'discard'.
+This method is used to train the Bot and classify the masks as 'clean', 'use after wash', 'discard'.